Journal of Baltic Studies

 The Vilis Vītols annual award of $500 is presented to the author of the best article in a given year of the Journal of Baltic Studies.
 The best article is selected by a committee appointed by the AABS board.
 Priority is given to articles that encompass more than one Baltic country and thus expressly represent Baltic Studies.

-The 2020 and 2021 winners were announced in May 2022.
+The 2022 and 2023 winners were announced in May 2024.

-Journal of Baltic Studies 54/2 Now Available Online
+CFA: Journal of Baltic Studies Editor